Updated: Jul 2

 Ann Caracristi, a New York native, would go on to have a full career in information security.
 She was one of the many college girls who were recruited in the early years of the war.
 She was recommended by the dean of Russell Sage College, and was first given a series of puzzles and tests, at which she excelled.
 She was invited to the Mayflower Hotel in Washington, DC for the initial induction, then entered into training.
 She was hired for the Army Cryptology team, and began her career sorting messages that would be analyzed by the team studying enciphered messages from Japanese communication systems.
 She quickly advanced as she herself became an expert in analyzing enciphered Japanese messaging traffic.
 One of her big breakthroughs was cracking the code for addresses, along with her colleague Wilma Berryman.
 While a small piece of information, identifying addresses meant they could identify where messages were coming from, which meant identifying the locations of the Japanese.
 This was Arlington Hall’s first huge victory against the Japanese Army's coded messaging system.
 Ann Caracristi used the break to build a key to the patterns and meanings of different codes.
 She became known for “book-breaking,” which meant cracking the code patterns for entire codebooks.
 Due to her work, the U.S. Military had an advantage in dedicating resources according to the Japanese’s movements.

 In an interview for the Veterans History project, she described DC during the war as being a "great deal of fun."
 She and her cohorts rode the streetcars (an above-ground system at the time) to work, dined at local restaurants, and she describes a general sense of excitement.
-They went to National Theater, where she saw “Uncle Homer.”
+They went to National Theater, where they saw “Uncle Homer.”

 She also mentions that trains to New York were almost intolerable, being crowded and uncomfortable.
 It's an interesting snapshot into what war-time Washington was like from a civilian's perspective .

-After the war ended, she went into the private sector, but like Agnes Driscoll soon found it incredibly boring.
+After the war ended, she went into the private sector.
+But like Agnes Driscoll, she soon found it incredibly boring.
 So, she returned to Arlington Hall after the war and put her experience to good use in the Cold War era, working out ciphers for Soviet weapons systems.
 She would have a hand in the Venona Project, a entire cadre of women who did exactly what was done during WWII, but targeted at the rising Communist threats.
 She rose through the ranks of the NSA, was give the National Security Metal, and awarded the Distinguished Civilian Service Award.
 She was even invited to Ronald Reagan’s White House.
 By that time she was living in a cozy home in Georgetown at 1222 28th Street NW, with her longtime partner Gertrude Kirtland, an author.
 She was inducted into the NSA Hall of Honor in 2011, and died five years later at 94 years old.

 Genevieve Marie Grotjan